Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Processors.md

 |---|---|
 |__Operand Type__|`float`|

-Inverts (that is, multiplies by -1) the values from a Control.
+Inverts the values from a Control (that is, multiplies the values by -1).

 ### Invert Vector 2